 More and more people with ordinary jobs are developing tinnitus every year, however, and it’s been a mystery.

-Although there is a British Tinnitus Association, NHS has a tinnitus dedicated page on their website, and there is even a Tinnitus Clinic in London, nobody still has any clue as to why thousands more individuals develop this condition every year.
+Although there’s a British Tinnitus Association, NHS has a tinnitus dedicated page on their website, and there’s even a Tinnitus Clinic in London, nobody holds clues as to why thousands more individuals develop this condition every year.